natalieagus/50002/docs/Labs/lab4-part1.md

 The signals indicated in red refers to external **`INPUT`** to our Beta, supplied by the **Memory Unit**.
 The signals illustrated yellow refers to our Beta's **`OUTPUT`** to the **Memory Unit**.

 {: .note}
-We have made this lab easier by simply asking you to **paste** the code snippets given to the **correct** location in the project.
 Please study each section **carefully** as this will be beneficial not only for your 1D Project and Exam, but also to sharpen your knowledge in basics of computer architecture which might be useful in your future career as a computer science graduate.

 ## Memory Unit